Guided Northern Vietnam to Laos in Luxury Multi-Adventure Tour

 Medical insurance that covers medical costs in case of an accident during the trip is mandatory to participate in our tours.

-We recommend to purchase adequate travel insurance in order to participate in our tours and protect yourself from unforeseen events.
+We recommend purchasing adequate travel insurance to protect yourself from unforeseen events.
 Our experience shows that guests who purchase travel insurance—including coverage for all activities on the itinerary, trip cancellation, interruption, delay, baggage damage, loss or theft, personal accident, death and repatriation costs, medical and emergency expenses (including Covid-19), and personal liability—travel with greater peace of mind.

 Can I use my credit card insurance?